-Welcome to our Paediatric and Neonatal courses.
+Welcome to our Pediatric and Neonatal courses.
 We offer PALS, PEARS, and NRP

-4. You are required to complete the On-line PALS Pre-Test prior to the PALS course.
+2. You are required to complete the On-line PALS Pre-Course Assessment prior to the PALS course.
 Instructions on how to access this test will be emailed to you upon Registration in our Welcome Letter.

-By Proceeding to Registration and Check Out, you acknowledge that you have read and agreed to the above SIX Terms & Conditions.
+By Proceeding to Registration and Check Out, you acknowledge that you have read and agreed to the above FOUR Terms & Conditions.

-If you would like to do some additional reading, please visit out QRS Tips and Products section of our website.
-To receive one of our PALS flyers, please contact our QRS Administrator, Diana Curphey, at email@example.com.
+If you would like to do some additional reading, please visit out QRS Tips section of our website.
+For any questions, please contact our QRS administrator, Diana@qrsadmin.com

 Paediatric Emergency Assessment Recognition and Stabilization (PEARS):

-The PEARS Provider Course prepares healthcare providers caring for paediatric patients with foundational skills to assess, recognize, and participate in the initial management of respiratory and/or cardiovascular emergencies and cardiopulmonary arrest.
+The 8-hour PEARS Course prepares healthcare providers with foundational skills to assess, recognize, and participate in the initial management of respiratory and/or cardiovascular emergencies and cardiopulmonary arrest in the paediatric patient.
 Active case-based instruction will be used to teach students to provide appropriate lifesaving interventions within the initial minutes after response until the child is transferred to an advanced life support provider.

-PEARS is for healthcare professionals who might encounter paediatric emergency situations during their work, including Physicians and Nurses not specializing in pediatrics or outside critical-care areas, Nurse Practitioners, Physician assistants, EMS, Respiratory Therapists, and Outpatient clinic staff.
+PEARS is for healthcare professionals who might encounter paediatric emergency situations during their work, including Physicians and Nurses not specializing in pediatrics or outside critical-care areas, or outpatient clinics.
 If you work in a remote, rural, sub-urban or urban emergency department or clinic with unstable paediatric patients and want to develop more confidence in caring for these patients, this course is for you.

 PALS and PEARS Cancellation, Refund & Transfer policy: Cancellation greater than three weeks prior to the course: full refund, less $30 Administration Fee.
 Cancellation between one to three weeks prior to the course: Refund, less $150, as your spot will not likely be filled by another registrant.
 For cancellation within 7 days prior or for “no shows”: NO REFUND.
 Transfer fee to another course: $75.00 (if done 3 weeks prior to course), for first request.
 Subsequent transfer or for transfers done between one to three weeks prior to the course: $150.00.
 NO TRANSFERS ALLOWED WITHIN 7 DAYS PRIOR TO THE COURSE